ahuang11/ahh/README.md

-# ahh - Andrew Huang Helps? v1.0.0
+# ahh - Andrew Huang Helps? v1.0.3

 ### Functions that I can easily reference, and maybe you too!

 ## HOW TO GET IT:
+New-school method:
+1. `pip install ahh`

+2. Ensure your packages version (`pip list`) match with ones listed in requirements.txt

+Old-school method:
 1. Type `git clone https://github.com/ahuang11/ahh.git`

 2. Go into ahh folder (where setup.py is)